 A standard homeowners insurance policy insures the home itself and the things you keep in it.
 It is typically a package policy, which means it covers both damage to your property and your liability or legal responsibility for any injuries and property damage you or members of your family cause to other people.

-Property damage coverage and liability coverage will be grouped in two separate sections on your policy.
+Property damage coverage and liability coverage will be grouped into two separate sections on your policy.

 Property Protection Coverage